 Physical activity always is opposed to the sedentary lifestyle, but there must be a golden mean.
 Intensive physical activity, no matter in the gym or on the work can provoke the symptoms, particularly if they are repeated day after day.
 If you are in the gym, avoid those exercises that have direct pressure on the abdomen.
 If you are on the construction site or landscaping, try to intermingle hard work with the pauses of relaxed work.

 No wonder that bikers experience prostatitis more often than the other categories of men.
-If you love biking, try to pick up a comfortable seat exerting minimum pressure on the groin area and do not forget to put a worm cover on the seat in the winter time to avoid contact with the cold surface.
+If you love biking, try to pick up a comfortable seat exerting minimum pressure on the groin area, and do not forget to put a warm cover on the seat in the wintertime to avoid contact with the cold surface.

 igaret smoking, and prostatitis.